-Knowing how to take photographic feedback when you receive it is a positive experience, or at least it should be.
+Knowing how to take photographic feedback when you receive it 99.9% of the time is a positive experience, or at least it should be.

 Us iPhotography tutors spend our working lives reviewing and critiquing photographs in the iPhotography gallery.
 We’ve become pretty adept at spotting issues and helping students understand how to rectify them – as well as praising excellent work!